25 Incredible Places to Visit in New England (Weekend Getaway Ideas!)

 From Jennifer of National Park Obsessed

-Acadia National Park is the only National Park in New England.
-Located in Maine on Mount Desert Island and the Schoodic Peninsula.
-Acadia holds a special place in New England’s heart.
-The Acadia is famed for its fall leaf colors, its rocky seashore, and its spectacular sunrises.
-The park offers visitors a wide range of activities.
+Located in Maine on Mount Desert Island and the Schoodic Peninsula, Acadia holds a special place in New England’s heart.
+Acadia is famed for its fall colors, its rocky seashore, and its spectacular sunrises.

 READ NEXT

 After sunrise, head down off the mountain and find a parking spot along one of the park’s shuttle routes.
 Acadia is very crowded and parking is very limited.
-Use the free shuttle bus to get to the trailheads and to explore the way overlooks.
+If you’re visiting during the high season (summer-fall), use the free shuttle bus to get to the trailheads and explore the overlooks.

 There are many different hiking trails to choose from at all skill levels.
-Experienced hikers who aren’t afraid of height might like the Beehive.
-While other hikers might enjoy a stroll on the carriage routes or a hike around Jordon Pond.
+Experienced hikers who aren’t afraid of heights will love the Beehive, while other hikers might enjoy a stroll on the carriage routes or a hike around Jordon Pond.

 Acadia can be visited year-round but winter access is limited and many places are snowshoe or cross-country ski only.
-The park is busiest from June to October.
-The summer temperatures draw people in for outdoor recreation and fall brings people for fall leaf viewing.
+The park is busiest from June to October, as the summer temperatures draw people in for outdoor recreation and fall brings people in to admire the fall foliage.

-• Acadia Inn: Within 1 mile of the park and with its own nature trail that extends into the park this is the perfect spot to base yourself in Bay Harbor near the park.
+• Acadia Inn: Within 1 mile of the park and with its own nature trail that extends into the park this is the perfect spot to base yourself in Bay Harbor near Acadia National Park.

 • Bar Harbor Grand Hotel: Another great option in Bay Harbor is this palatial manor hotel with a swimming pool and hot tub.